 Base and participation interest expense relate to the \$60 million long-term loan ("Loan") from the International Finance Corporation ("IFC") to the Company's subsidiary operating in Tanzania, PanAfrican Energy Tanzania Limited ("PAET").
 Base interest on the Loan is payable quarterly in arrears at 10% per annum on a 'pay-if-you-can-basis' using a formula to calculate the net cash available for such payments as at any given interest payment date.
 The participation interest expense is paid annually in arrears.
 It equates to 6.4% of PAET's net cash flows from operating activities net of net cash flows used in investing activities for the year.
 Such participation interest will continue until October 15, 2026 regardless of whether the Loan is repaid prior to its contractual maturity date.
-The decrease in participation interest expense is primarily a result of the decrease in PAET's net cash flows from operating activities net of net cash used in investing activities reducing the participation interest expense for Q1 2022 compared to Q1 2021.
+The increase in participation interest expense is primarily a result of the increase in PAET's net cash flows from operating activities net of net cash used in investing activities increasing the participation interest expense for the six months ended June 30, 2022 over the comparable prior year period.